 As a parent, one of your biggest priorities should be to teach your kids the skills they need to eventually leave your home and take care of themselves.
 While many parents find that it’s just easier to do things themselves, this doesn’t give your kids the chance to learn how to do things on their own, which can be very debilitating later on in life.

 So although you might be planning to just give your kids a crash course in adulthood right before they leave home, it’s much more beneficial for your child if you’re able to begin teaching them there all-important principles from a very early age.
-To help you in doing this without completely losing your patience, here are three tips for teaching life skills to your kids.
+To help you in doing this without completely losing your patience, here are three tips from For Ladies By Ladies for teaching life skills to your kids.

 What can set both you and your child up for failure when teaching life skill is if you try to teach them things that they’re not ready to learn yet.
 Not only could this be dangerous, like if you try to teach your child in elementary school how to prune large trees, but it can also be very frustrating both for you and for your child.